 No country alone can withstand the global and transnational challenges that humanity faces.

-Effective multilateralism forms action-driven solidarity between big and small states and is a pledge for international security, peace, and development.
+Effective multilateralism forms action-driven solidarity between big and small states and is a pledge for international security, peace and development.
 That is why Armenia is more than determined to continue conducting initiative and effective multilateral diplomacy.
 We are intended to strengthen our engagement in international security, sustainable development, human rights, tolerance and anti-discrimination, cultural and scientific, climate change, migration, refugees and other international agendas.

 Armenia will continue its active and engaged presence in all international and regional organizations, including the UN, the OSCE, the Council of Europe, the CIS, the International Organization of la Francophonie, etc.

 In the framework of our international cooperation, the agenda of sustainable development plays an important role.
 We will continue to closely participate in the initiatives and projects, aimed at international development, including the frameworks of The 2030 Agenda for Sustainable Development.
-The use of international best practices and resources and their localization in our national programs is our main goal of sustainable development.
+The use of best international practice and resources and their localization in our national programs is our main goal of sustainable development.
 These approaches are completely reflected in our activities within the UN frameworks, including through the current membership in the Economic and Social Council.

-Tolerance, mutual respect, dialogue, and reconciliation play a huge role in the prevention of human rights violations.
+Tolerance, mutual respect, dialogue and reconciliation play a huge role in the prevention of human rights violations.

 Our work has practical nature, aimed at ensuring concrete results.

 It is often said that foreign policy is the continuation of domestic policy.
-I would only add that foreign policy is more effective and self-confident when it serves free and creative citizens, solidary society and is based on consolidated domestic policy.
+I would only add that foreign policy is more effective and self-confident when it serves the free and creative citizens, consolidated society and is based on consolidated domestic policy.
 From this perspective, I must mention that today’s Armenia provides a more favorable domestic situation for foreign policy.